How to Pay for College: 9 Options to Consider

 - Students who choose certain careers

-Your student’s financial aid package may include work-study.
-Schools that participate in the federal work-study program provide part-time jobs to both full and part-time students to help them earn money towards their education.
+Your financial aid package may include work-study.
+Schools that participate in the federal work-study program provide part-time jobs to both full- and part-time students to help them earn money for their education.

-Your child’s job hours will depend on their course schedule and academic progress.
-They’ll probably be paid by the hour, earning at least the current federal minimum wage.
+Students who work while in school will want to find ways to manage their work and school.
+Job hours will depend on the student’s course schedule and academic progress.
+Typically, pay will also be by the hour and at least the current federal minimum wage.

 Be sure to look into every option and consider the financial implications.
-Whatever path your child takes, you’ll be helping them lay the foundation for a successful future.
+Remember, whatever path you take, you’ll be laying the foundation for a successful future.